andikasagala/Drugs-And-Herbal/README.md

 <br><br><br>

 <h2>Tips:</h2><br>
 - It is better to find out first about your Prescription/Drugs before you consume it.
-IE: drugs, herbal, side effect, contradiction, complication, etc<br>
+IE: drugs, herbal, side effect,  interactions, etc<br>
  <br> <br> <br>
 <h2>Warnings: </h2><br>
 -  Drugs and Herbal software only give you informations about legal drugs which approved by the Government.
 Any illegal drugs nor still in Science Laboratory Experiment drugs will not be listed<br>